What is a PSA test?

 What is Prostate Cancer?

 Prostate cancer is a disease that affects only men.
-It occurs in the prostate, which is a small gland that is located under a man’s bladder.
+It occurs in the prostate gland, which is a small gland that is located under a man’s bladder that surrounds the urethra.
 All men are at risk for getting prostate cancer, primarily those who are over the age of 40.
 According to internationally recognized uro-oncology expert Dr. Gregory Merrick, men who have family history of a prostate cancer and African-American men, have an even greater risk of getting the disease.

 Prostate cancer is known as the silent killer because in many cases men who have the disease have no signs or symptoms.
 Some of the symptoms that might indicate the presence of prostate cancer or a non-cancerous urological disorder include; difficulty urinating, frequent urination, blood in the urine and erectile dysfunction.
 Dr. Merrick says, early detection is key when it comes to surviving prostate cancer.
 This is why it is so important that men talk with their doctor about the prostate cancer and early detection tests, such as the PSA test.